 Your name sounds Greek to me.
 I'm aware that you've lived in Belgium and Greece.
 Do you have a preference?

 I was born in Belgium, but when I was 5 years old, I moved to Greece to live with my grandmother.
 Now I am back in Belgium with my family.
 But I'll never forget those memories of living in Greece — and I really miss the weather.
 Living in Belgium is economically much better, but all things equal, I would prefer to be back in Crete.
 I return there almost every year and one day hope to lead Rick's Athens and Heart of Greece tours!

 With a family that includes six kids, how do you manage to do such a fine job leading tours when so much must be happening at home?

-This is the toughest part about a job that takes you away from home.
-I especially miss my kids..
+The toughest part about this job is that it takes me away from home.
+I especially miss my kids.
 While I know it must be hard on them at times, they understand how much I love this work, so they are good sports about it.

 It's rare for a bus driver to make a successful transition to leading tours, as the job requirements are so very different.
 What's your secret?

 In fact, I found it easy.
 On many Rick Steves tours where I drove, Rick Garman was the guide.
 He would let me assist him with group activities off the bus, and I could learn a lot just by seeing how he did things.
 When I was assigned to drive for other guides, I could learn from their styles as well.
 For me, it was the perfect classroom for learning how to be a good guide, taught by the very best.

 You've now seen so much of Europe.
 Do parts of the tours still excite you?